Masato Nakae: Early life

 Nakae was born in Hawaii to Japanese immigrant parents.
 He was a Nisei, which means that he was a second generation Japanese-American.

 Soldier

 Two months after the Japanese attack on Pearl Harbor, Nakae joined the US Army in February 1942.

 Nakae volunteered to be part of the all-Nisei 100th Infantry Battalion.
-This army unit was mostly made up of Japanese Americans from Hawaii and the mainland.
+This army unit was mostly made up of Japanese Americans from Hawaii.

 For his actions in August 1944, he was awarded the Distinguished Service Cross.
 This award was upgraded to the Medal of Honor after Congress directed the Secretary of the Army to review all awards of the DSC to Americans of Japanese and Pacific Islands descent to determine if racial bias had influenced the awards process.
 Nakae was one of 22 Americans of Japanese descent who received the Medal of Honor on June 21, 2000 (about two years after his death) by President Bill Clinton.